 - The same scheme can also be applied e.g. to thulium-doped media.

-In-band pumping often leads to a small quantum defect, but also often to significant effects of reabsorption from the lower laser level (→ quasi-three level behavior).
+In-band pumping often leads to a small quantum defect, but also often to significant effects of reabsorption from the lower laser level (→ quasi-three-level behavior).
 Also, the achievable degree of excitation (and thus the laser gain) can be limited by stimulated emission caused by the pump light.
-A somewhat shorter pump wavelength may mitigate the latter problem, but this can decrease the pump absorption efficiency.

 Side Pumping Versus End Pumping